akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 * Both custom DOM processing and custom HTML elements, supporting custom design elements, and even bringing in external data
 * Built on top of AkashaCMS, a mature system that's designed for producing static HTML websites and E-Books.
 * HTML intermediary files are converted to PDF using Puppeteer
+* Several useful PDF manipulation tools allow merging multiple PDFs into one, extracting pages from a PDF, and resizing PDF pages.

 All this is bundled into one easy-to-use command-line application offering a lot of flexibility.